r-spatial/rgee/vignettes/considerations.md

-`rgee` and the [Earth Engine Python API](https://pypi.org/project/earthengine-api/) share the same classes, functions and methods.
-Therefore is expected that works identical for all user requests.
-However, different in the language design of R and Python causes **three** particular cases.
-Each of these are explained in-depth below.
+`rgee` and the [Earth Engine Python API](https://pypi.org/project/earthengine-api/) share the same classes, functions, and methods.
+Therefore, is expected that works identical to all user requests.
+However, differences in the language design of R and Python might cause **three** bug-potential scenarios.
+Each of them are explained in-depth below.

 ### 1) The **map** message error: